MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 ## <a name="systemdautostart"></a>Auto-start the jukebox

 This is the final tweak to the configuration: automatically start our jukebox software after the RPi has booted and have it listen to RFID cards.
-The Raspbian OS 9 (stretch) uses systemd to start the components.
+The Raspbian OS Jessie uses systemd to start the components.

 **Systemd will launch the required services after booting AND take care of restarting the script in case they die**.